-- m) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure referring to the development's Transport Assessment and Travel Plan, informed by Local Highways Authority advice, detailing: - i. a two-point distributor standard access to the east and west parts of the site for vehicles, cyclists and pedestrians from Ollerton Road; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site and to neighbouring areas by non vehicular modes of transport; - iii. improvements to off-site highways infrastructure as identified by the Infrastructure Delivery Plan in the locality of the site including towards: - a. improvements to the junction at the A620 Babworth Road / B6420 Mansfield Road / A620 Straight Mile / Sutton Lane; - b. improvements to the junction at Ordsall Road/A620 Babworth Road; - c. improvements to the junction at London Road / Whinney Moor Lane / Bracken Lane; - d. improvements to the junction at London Road / Whitehouses Road; - e. the junctions at the: A614 Blyth Road/A57/A1; the A60 Mansfield Road/A619; the A57/Sandy Lane; the A57/Claylands Avenue/Shireoaks Common; the A57/B6034/Netherton Road and the A57/B6040; and the A57/A614/A1 Five Lanes End roundabout - iv. the provision of off-site traffic calming/management schemes along Main Road, Eaton and at Ordsall Old Village; - v. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site; - iv. new and improved pedestrian and cycle links from the site to neighbouring areas including to Old Ordsall Village: - v. a new footpath and marked cycle path along the Ollerton Road frontage (east and west) to connect to the existing network at Ordsall;

-- vii. improvements to the existing public rights of way that cross the site and run along its boundaries: - a financial contribution towards a high frequency bus service from the site to viii.
-Retford town centre and the wider area supported by appropriate public transport infrastructure within the site.
+p) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, as evidenced by a Transport Assessment(s) and Travel Plan(s), for the proposal.
+This should include but not be limited to:

+- i. a two-point distributor standard access to the west part of the site and a single point distributor road access to the east part of the site from Ollerton Road for vehicles, cyclists and pedestrians; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site and to neighbouring areas by non vehicular modes of transport; - iii. any appropriate proportionate financial contribution towards improving highways infrastructure in the locality of the site; - iv. any appropriate proportionate financial contribution towards the provision of offsite traffic management schemes along Main Road, Eaton and at Ordsall Old - v. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site; - vi. new and improved pedestrian and cycle links from the site to neighbouring areas including to Old Ordsall Village: - a new footway and marked cycle path along the Ollerton Road frontage (east and west) to connect to the existing network at Ordsall; - improvements to the existing public rights of way that cross the site and run along viii. its boundaries: - ix. any appropriate financial contribution towards a high frequency bus service from the site to Retford town centre and the wider area supported by appropriate public transport infrastructure within the site. - 3.
 Infrastructure shall be secured by planning condition, agreement and/or other mechanism considered appropriate by the relevant infrastructure partners, the Council and the developer.

-The proposed development on land at Ordsall South will deliver a scheme in accordance with an agreed masterplan framework for the site in accordance with the provisions above and Policy ST58.

-SITE HS14: Land off Ollerton Road, Tuxford
+SITE HS14: Land off Ollerton Road, Tuxford 7.14

-7.15.1 Situated on the western edge of Tuxford, land at Ollerton Road (2.9ha) adjoins a primarily residential area (see Figure 26).
-The site is well-located in close proximity to Tuxford centre, with local services, the primary school, open space and public transport nearby, and with good access by walking and cycling, thus reducing the need to travel by car.
+- 7.14.1 Situated on the western edge of Tuxford, land at Ollerton Road (2.9ha) adjoins a primarily residential area (see Figure 24).
+The site is well-located in close proximity to Tuxford centre, with local services, the primary school, open space and public transport nearby, and with good access by walking and cycling, thus reducing the need to travel by car. - 7.14.2 The development of the site provides an opportunity to deliver approximately 75 homes to contribute to meeting local housing needs.
+On that basis, site HS14 seeks to provide a housing mix that includes affordable homes. - 7.14.3 The site is located in close proximity to a number of heritage assets, including Tuxford Conservation Area.
+A planning application should be informed by a heritage statement and archaeological assessment consistent with Policy 41, which will inform the design, scale, layout and materials of development and will ensure these assets and their settings are protected and where possible enhanced.

-Figure 26: Ollerton Road, Tuxford
+Figure 24: Ollerton Road, Tuxford